dolphinsting/azure-docs/articles/storage/blobs/upgrade-to-data-lake-storage-gen2-how-to.md

 ## Review feature support

-You're account might be configured to use features that aren't yet supported in Data Lake Storage Gen2 enabled accounts.
+Your account might be configured to use features that aren't yet supported in Data Lake Storage Gen2 enabled accounts.
 If your account is using a feature that isn't yet supported, the upgrade will not pass the validation step.

 Review the [Blob Storage feature support in Azure Storage accounts](storage-feature-support-in-storage-accounts.md) article to identify unsupported features.
 If you're using any of those unsupported features in your account, make sure to disable them before you begin the upgrade.